kamarada/kamarada-website/en/_posts/2019-07-02-sending-digitally-signed-emails-with-thunderbird.md

 If the recipient uses Thunderbird, they can check the digital signature of the message:

-{% include image.html src="/files/2019/07/thunderbird-token-15.jpg" %}
+{% include image.html src="/files/2019/07/thunderbird-token-15-en.jpg" %}

-{% include image.html src="/files/2019/07/thunderbird-token-16.jpg" %}
+{% include image.html src="/files/2019/07/thunderbird-token-16-en.jpg" %}

 If Thunderbird tells the digital signature is not valid, the recipient may be missing your CA certificate.
 They need to add that certificate to their Thunderbird installation following the instructions presented on this page.
-After doing that, back to the message window, Thunderbird will be able to validate the signature.
+After doing that, back to the message tab, Thunderbird will be able to validate the signature.

 If the recipient uses a webmail, it may allow to check the digital signature of the message.
 For instance, that is possible with [Gmail]:

-{% include image.html src="/files/2019/07/thunderbird-token-17.jpg" %}
+{% include image.html src="/files/2019/07/thunderbird-token-17-en.jpg" %}

 Note that Gmail does not trust a certificate that belongs to the hierarchy of the Brazilian root CA ICP-Brasil.
 Unfortunately, the definitive solution to this issue would require [Google] to install and trust the ICP-Brasil certificate on its servers.

 As a workaround, you can click the **Sender info** link and then click **Download certificates**:

-{% include image.html src="/files/2019/07/thunderbird-token-18.jpg" %}
+{% include image.html src="/files/2019/07/thunderbird-token-18-en.jpg" %}

 Open the downloaded file (the sender certificate) and check its hierarchy by yourself:

-{% include image.html src="/files/2019/07/thunderbird-token-19.jpg" %}
+{% include image.html src="/files/2019/07/thunderbird-token-19-en.jpg" %}

 ## Thunderbird bug: certificate could not be found